AndreNijman/MathspaceBot/README.md

 ## Usage Flow
 1. A Chromium window opens on the Mathspace login page.
 2. Log in manually, navigate to the task you want to automate, and keep the overlay handy in the corner (it loads right on the login screen).
-3. Press **Start** in the overlay when you actually want the bot to work.
+3. Press **Start** in the overlay when you actually want the bot to work (the overlay also shows the current activity at all times).
 Nothing runs automatically, even when Mathspace loads a task.
 Use the overlay buttons or keyboard shortcuts:
    - `Alt+S` – toggle start/stop.
    - `Alt+R` – refresh question context.
-   - `Alt+1/2/3` – Instant/Semi/Delayed modes.
-4. When running, the bot reads the current question, calls GPT, and fills the answer according to the selected mode.
+4. When running, the bot reads the current question, calls GPT, and fills the answer (in Semi mode it waits for you to submit).
 Errors or feedback are shown in the overlay.

 ## Project Structure
 ```